SiggiSmara/yf_parqed/README.md

 # yf-parqed

-Persistent storage of yfinance ticker data in parquet based on @ranaroussi's [yfinace](https://ranaroussi.github.io/yfinance/index.html).
+Persistent storage of yfinance ticker data in parquet based on [ranaroussi's](https://github.com/ranaroussi) [yfinace](https://ranaroussi.github.io/yfinance/index.html).
 Primary use case for using this package is collecting data for back testing or historical analysis.
 If the update interval is less than one day (24 h) this package will skip updating.

 It uses rate limiting on the calls to the Yahoo APIs (can be controlled) so as not to trigger any usage limits.
 The aim is to have something you can install via PyPi that you call on the commandline to update your local copy of ticker data.